My Aunty Christine's Yorkshire Parkin Recipe | Mum In The Madhouse

 I love cooking with my boys and this is a recipe from my childhood and one that Mini loves to make and loves to eat!
-Yorkshire Parkin was my Aunty Chris signature bake.
-Hers was always perfectly sticky and delicious and tasting it takes me right back to her home filled with cousins fitting in front of the coal fire under one of her crochet blankets.
+If you don’t know I am from North Yorkshire in the North East of England, and this Yorkshire Parkin was my Aunty Christine’s signature bake.
+Hers was always perfectly sticky and delicious, and tasting it takes me right back to her home filled with cousins sitting in front of the coal fire under one of her crochet blankets.

-I found this version of Parkin handwritten in one of mum’s cookbooks when she died and it is a regular make.
+I found this version of Parkin handwritten in one of Mum’s cookbooks when she died and it is a regular make here.
 It gets better with age and you have to leave it 24 hours after baking before eating any so it is the perfect cake tin cake.

 5 from 1 vote